Cognitive Tunneling and the Writing Process

 In my e-book Be Your Own Editor, I talk about cognitive tunneling in the context of self-editing.
 When checking our own work, it’s difficult to spot mistakes because our minds are accustomed to focusing so much on the writing:

-Like a magician’s sleight of hand, cognitive tunneling directs our attention away from important details.
-While editing our own writing, our mind zooms in on conceptual aspects—the words, ideas and arguments we worked so hard to render into coherent text—and we become blind to basic errors and weaknesses in the writing.
+Like a magician’s sleight of hand, cognitive tunneling directs our attention away from the big picture.
+While editing our own writing, our mind zooms in on conceptual aspects — the words, ideas and arguments we worked so hard to render into coherent text — and we become blind to basic errors and weaknesses in the writing.
 As a result, we have to work twice as hard to even see the mistakes in our own writing as we would in anyone else’s, let alone begin to correct them.

 But cognitive tunneling can affect us while writing, too.
 We can, for example, become over-focused on certain aspects of crafting our prose and lose sight of the bigger picture.
 We become myopic.